USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-As per U.S. Customs and Border Protection (CBP), the basic costs of importing from Canada include duties, taxes, and brokerage fees.
-Imported products only being sold in the U.S. are exempt from the Goods and Services Tax (GST) or the Provincial Sales Tax (PST) applied in Canada.
-However, importers are still responsible for paying a Merchandise Processing Fee (MPF).
+• Imported products only being sold in the U.S. are exempt from the Goods and Services Tax (GST) or the Provincial Sales Tax (PST) applied in Canada.

-Do I Have to Pay Import Fees From Canada?
+Do I Have to Pay Import Duties From Canada?

-Yes, U.S. importers do need to pay import fees when bringing products from Canada.
-Despite trade agreements that make cross border trade easier, there is a significant financial investment involved.
+Yes, U.S. importers do need to pay import duties and taxes when bringing products from Canada.
+Trade agreements do make cross border trade easier, and in some cases allow for duty-free products, but it doesn’t apply to everything.

 The most common imports costs from Canada are related to: